 The Storehouse is a platform that we began experimenting with on New Years Day 2017.
 The premise is simple: invite people over, ask them to bring a dish and a bottle to share and cash for the artists, and infuse the space with community, art, and a sense of ease.
 We find that house concerts are a perfect vehicle for these goals.
 Our gatherings have hosted performances by William Tyler, James Elkington.
 Sue Garner, 75 Dollar Bill, Mind Over Mirrors, Joshua Abrams Natural Information Society, Gunn-Truscinski Duo, In Tall Buildings, BItchin Bajas, Joan Shelley, Nathan Salsburg, The Alan Lomax Archive, Steve Gunn, Sachiko Kanenobu and Abra Berens.

-This is a BYOB & potluck event, and we encourage everyone to make their favorite garlic-based dishes as we celebrate summertime in Harbor Country.
-This will be a rain or shine event.
-If it is raining (which it won’t be), we will move everything inside.
+This is a BYOB & potluck event.
+We encourage everyone to make their favorite seasonal dishes as we celebrate autumn in Harbor Country.

 009 - Steve Gunn / Sachiko Kanenobu / Abra Berens - April 20, 2019